viamrobotics/PointCloudiPhoneApp/README.md

 If you are using an ARM based Mac, you need to run the command in the x86 terminal with `arch -x86_64 pod install`.
 Otherwise, run`pod install`.

-Note: If you are also using the [SensorExporter](https://github.com/viamrobotics/SensorExporter) and it is your first time you must also do the same procedure.
+Note: If you are also using the [SensorExporter](https://github.com/viamrobotics/SensorExporter) app and it is your first time you must also do the same procedure.

 Open the `point clouds.xcworkspace` file.